-Our 2017 Plan provides that the number of shares available for issuance under the 2017 Plan will be increased on the first day of each fiscal year, in an amount equal to the least of (i) 10,000,000 shares, (ii) five percent (5%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as our board of directors or any of its committees as will be administering the 2017 Plan may determine.
+Our 2017 Plan provides for an automatic annual increase in the number of shares reserved and available for issuance under the 2017 Plan as follows: the number of shares of common stock available for issuance under the 2017 Plan will be increased on the first day of each fiscal year beginning with the 2019 fiscal year, in an amount equal to the least of (i) 10,000,000 shares, (ii) five percent (5%) of the outstanding shares on the last day of the immediately preceding fiscal year, or (iii) such number of shares determined by the administrator of the 2017 Plan.

-(3) Our ESPP provides that the number of shares available for issuance under the ESPP will be increased on the first day of each fiscal year, in an amount equal to the least of (i) 2,000,000 shares, (ii) one percent (1%) of the outstanding shares of common stock on the last day of the immediately preceding fiscal year or (iii) such other amount as may be determined by our board of directors or any of its committees as will be administering the ESPP may determine.
+Our 2017 Employee Stock Purchase Plan ("2017 ESPP") provides for an automatic annual increase in the number of shares reserved and available for issuance under the 2017 ESPP as follows: the number of shares of common stock available for issuance under the 2017 ESPP will be increased on the first day of each fiscal year beginning with the 2019 fiscal year, in an amount equal to the least of (i) 2,000,000 shares, (ii) one percent (1%) of the outstanding shares on the last day of the immediately preceding fiscal year, or (iii) an amount determined by the administrator of the 2017 ESPP.